 It's best to present government-issued ID to businesses and service providers that are required to check ID.
 This will make it easier for you to access services and privileges that require identification.

 The BC Services Card provides access to government services.
 It replaces the CareCard for access to health care services.
-The card can be used for access to:
+The card is used for access to:

 Governments and organizations sometimes require that documents for use in foreign countries be authenticated in order to be accepted.
 Authentication, for purposes in British Columbia, means the signature of the B.C. official who signed the document has been authenticated (sometimes called legalized) by the Government of British Columbia.